Getting Rid of Rodents (Rats and Mice)

 2. Eliminate hiding and living places:

-- Remove unused piles of lumber, old sheds, or buildings.
+- Remove unused piles of lumber and old sheds.

 - Do not store old cars or furniture outside.